nigolarer/powertoys_keyboard_manager_settings/README.md

 # Description

-mine Mac Os liked customed powertoys keyboard manager settings.
+Here is mine Mac Os liked customed powertoys keyboard manager settings.
-As `CTRL` is much more frequency used than `ALT`, Mac Os offered more accessable way when coding with shortcuts by using ur cutie thumb.
+As `CTRL` is much more frequency used than `ALT`, Mac Os offered more accessable way when coding with shortcuts by using ur cutie right thumb instead of little finger!
-Thus, here i switched `CTRL` and `ALT`, but it's not even enough, i'd like to copy more convenient shortcuts such as replace `ALT+F4` to `command+w`, etc.
+Thus, here i switched `CTRL` and `ALT`, but it's not even enough, i'd like to replace more convenient shortcuts such as replace `ALT+F4` to `command+w`, etc.

 # Usage

-- open power toys install folder
+- open power toys install folder: `cd %USERPROFILE%\AppData\Local\Microsoft\PowerToys`
 - replace defalut.json
 - enjoy!